ubntc/go/batching/batbq/README.md

 The package provides an `InsertBatcher` that requires an `input <-chan batbq.Message` channel to collect individual messages from a streaming data source as shown in the [examples](./_examples).
-The `InsertBatcher` also requires a `Putter` that implements `Put(context.Context, interface{})` as provided the regular `bigquery.Inserter`.
+The `InsertBatcher` also requires a `Putter` that implements `Put(context.Context, interface{})` as provided by the regular `bigquery.Inserter`.

 The `Put` method of a `bigquery.Inserter` will treat the given data as `bigquery.ValueSaver` or a compatible type.
 Therefore batbq calls `batbq.Message.Data()` on each passed `batbq.Message`, which